-There is a lot to see and do on your visit to the City Museum.
+There is a lot to see and do on your visit to Portsmouth Museum.
 Please see further down the page for information on the exhibitions.
-However, to make the most of your visit you may wish to book one of our Toys & Games from the Past workshops, details below.
+However, to make the most of your visit you may wish to book one of our Toys, Games & Pastimes workshops.

 Booking a Group Visit

-For all enquiries, sessions and group visits please telephone 023 9283 4744 / 4737 and ask for the admin team or email us stating clearly your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.
+For all enquiries, sessions and group visits please telephone our admin team on 023 9283 4744 / 4737 (Monday - Friday) or email us stating clearly your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.